-Title Clerk Training Programs and Courses Overview
+Title Clerk Training Programs

-Programs to train title clerks typically consist of one course that addresses multiple topics.
+Programs intended to train title clerks typically consist of one course that addresses multiple topics.
 The following are among those likely to be part of a title clerk course:

 - Contract preparation and submission